haehnpt/opengl-dynamic-shader-editing/README.md

 # opengl-dynamic-shader-editing
-This Shader Program Wrapper enables the user to dynamically edit shaders at runtime.
+This **Shader Program Wrapper** enables the user to dynamically **edit shaders at runtime**.
 It can be either used for debugging shaders or while presenting the effects of changes to the shader code.

 ## Note

-Tested with _GLAD_.
+Tested with _GLFW_ and _GLAD_.
 Header file might be modified to fit your project.

 ## How to use